 Here’s an all-too-common cautionary tale: Suppose you get divorced, then remarried, but you never update your IRA beneficiary information.
 Upon your death, the current spouse contacts the financial institution only to discover that the former spouse is still listed as the beneficiary and therefore is the rightful heir to the account.
 You can imagine the turmoil that ensues.
 Keeping your information current may help minimize any additional stress your loved ones may face after you’re gone.

 You’ve worked hard to build your savings, so it only makes sense that you, not the government, should decide how your assets will be distributed.
 But you can’t assume people will know your intentions or honor them unless they’re written down in a legal document like a beneficiary form.
-Take some time to review the beneficiary information for your TD Ameritrade retirement account.
+Take some time to review the beneficiary information for your TD Ameritrade retirement account before naming your beneficiaries.
 If you need help adding a beneficiary, call 800-669-3900 to speak with a TD Ameritrade representative.